charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 <p class="table-caption">T3 is the odds to [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on turn three, which wins on the spot.
 T3.5 refers to hard-casting [[Primeval Titan:Titan]] on turn three, which often stabilizes the board right away, but doesn't win until the next turn.
 Values are cumulative, so "≤T4" is the sum of T3 odds, T3.5 odds, and T4 odds.
 All values ±1%.</p>

-Right off the bat, we can make a quick sanity check: [[Cinder Glade]] performs better than [[Shivan Oasis]] and worse than [[Taiga]] across the board.
+Right off the bat, we can make a quick sanity check: [[Cinder Glade]] performs better than [[Shivan Oasis]] across the board, and worse than [[Taiga]].
 If this weren't the case, we'd know something was wrong.
+It's also reassuring to see the numbers all in the same ballpark.
+In some hands, [[Explore]] is better than [[Farseek]].
+In others it's worse.
+But most of the time it's be pretty much the same.

-Surprisingly, [[Explore]] edges out [[Farseek]] in Titan Breach!
-It looks like the risk of whiffing is less important than the potential to draw into a missing [[Through the Breach:Breach]], [[Simian Spirit Guide:SSG]], or [[Primeval Titan:Titan]].
+In a surprise upset, [[Explore]] edges out [[Farseek]] regardless of which land we use.
+It looks like the risk of whiffing is made up for by the potential to draw into a missing [[Through the Breach:Breach]], [[Simian Spirit Guide:SSG]], or [[Primeval Titan:Titan]].
 The difference is largest when looking at [[Shivan Oasis]], which makes sense.
 A tapped land drop makes it tough to curve into turn-three [[Primeval Titan]]. [[Explore]] gets around that problem by letting us play it as our extra land.

+I'm hesitant to claim that [[Explore]] is *better* than [[Farseek]] in the early game -- we get into a few caveats in the wrap-up -- but certainly the two are much closer than the conventional wisdom suggests.

+If you think you'd rather have a land in the late game, play [[Farseek]].
+If you'd rather draw a card, play [[Explore]].
+I know which I prefer.
+With [[Valakut, the Molten Pinnacle:Valakut]] online, I don't mind drawing a card, since the deck has so few dead draws.
+But if [[Valakut, the Molten Pinnacle:Valakut]] is offline, digging for more action is *much* better than making a triggerless land drop.

-There's no clear favorite between [[Cinder Glade]] and [[Sheltered Thicket]] in terms of early-game performance.
-The values are all plus-or-minus 1%, so the differences are right at the border of statistical significance.
-But let's recall why we're making the comparison in the first place: the cycling on [[Sheltered Thicket]] can be powerful in the late game, and we wanted to know what it would cost us in terms of speed.
-Looks like it costs us basically nothing!
+[[Sheltered Thicket]] does seem to be better than [[Cinder Glade]].
+Their performance in the early game is basically identical.
+The values above are all plus-or-minus 1%, so the differences are right at the border of statistical significance.
+But let's recall why we're making the comparison in the first place: the cycling on [[Sheltered Thicket]] can be powerful in the late game, and we're curious what it costs us in terms of speed.
+Looks like it's basically free!

-To be clear, these numbers are all pretty close to one another. [[Explore]] works out a bit better for the model, but it can also make mulligan choices trickier. [[Farseek]] probably makes us more likely to have double-green on turn three for sideboard cards like [[Obstinate Baloth]].
-It'd be a stretch to claim [[Explore]] is *better* than [[Farseek]] in Titan Breach, but it's hard to argue it's worse.

 ## Intermission